-Victor mowatt is a member of the Hazelton band at K'san, British Columbia. in northern British Columbia which is generating artistic excitement in its workshops as its artists re-discover traditional forms and through them develop contemporary statements.
+But while his early way of life had disappeared, his art has proven its vitality by changing contexts.
+For one example, there is K'san, a Federal Laprovincial project on the upper Skeena in northern British Columbia which is generating artistic excitement in its workshops as its artists re-discover traditional forms and through them develop contemporary statements.
 For another example, there is Norval Morrisseau, an Ojibway from Red Rock, Ontario, who has been called one of Canada's most important painters.
 Mr. Hill sees Morrisseau as presenting a particularly clear example of the difficulties of the Indian artist.
 Morrisseau's struggles have been intense on personal and social levels; in his art he has evolved a highly individual style reminiscent of rock paintings and Midewiwin scrolls.
 From an absorption with line and space he is moving to colour and mass -- as with Indian art in general, his work is evolving, a vivid testimony to its inner vitality.
 But in that very adaptability Morrisseau also exemplifirs the danger to Indian art of being submerged in the tidal wave of an onrushing technologi cal society.